nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ##### Make time for reflection and relaxation.

 Meditate

 Exercise

 Create _attentional_ mental space

 Creative episodes are most productive when they are preceded by some form of meditation or aerobic exertion.

 ##### Shape Your Space

+It is not what the environment is like that matters, but the extent to which you are in harmony with it.

+TODO Ben Franklin:

+“A place for everything, everything in its place.”

 macroenvironment vs. microenvironment